In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a wok or large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the steaks and cook, stirring occasionally, until browned but not yet cooked through, 2 to 4 minutes.
 Transfer to a plate.
 Do not clean the pan.
 While the steaks are browning, prepare the sauce and the remaining ingredients.

 Make the salt, pepper, and lime dipping sauce

 - Juice the lime.

-Add the steaks and any accumulated juices.
-Stir in the stir-fry seasoning base and the mirin or 2 tablespoons white wine or water and cook, stirring to coat, for 1 minute.
-Remove from the heat and stir in 1 tablespoon butter, if using.
+Stir in the steaks and any accumulated juices and cook until almost cooked through, 1 to 2 minutes.
+Add the umami blend and 2 tablespoons [¼ cup] white wine (from your pantry) or water and cook, stirring to coat, until the steaks are cooked to the desired doneness, about 1 minute for medium.
+Remove from the heat and stir in 1 tablespoon [2 TBL] butter (from your pantry), if using.
 Season to taste with kosher salt and pepper.

 Transfer the watercress to individual bowls and top with the shaking beef and sweet potato.
 Serve the dipping sauce and any remaining salt and pepper blend on the side.

 - Scrub the sweet potato.

 - Season the sweet potato and toss with oil.